 You may recall a recent visit to your hairdressing salon.
 While you sit in the reception area waiting for your appointment, either reading a book or leafing through a magazine, you watch as each stylist cuts a client’s hair, finishes a setting, or works on someone’s hair color.
 Each of these activities requires specific lighting needs.
-Here are some tips to ensure efficient lighting for a hairdressing salon.
+Here are some hair salon lighting tips to ensure efficient lighting.

 A hair stylist needs proper lighting to cut a client’s hair with precision or to select the appropriate dye color.
 Clients must be able to consult hair styling magazines to decide on the cut or color that is most suitable for them.
 Appropriate lighting will allow them to enjoy the result.